Chintokan

 After the WWII, few Budo organizations brought together leading Iai-do masters from numerous styles and dojo(s) to promote Iaido under one governing body.
 In 1954, Zen Nippon Iaido Renmei was recognized by the Japanese government.
 In 1956, Zen Nippon Kendo Renmei began Iaido group.
 In 1957 the present Dai Nippon Butoku Kai was reestablished under the new charter.

-At Kenbukan Iai-Do, our core and advanced training is focused on the Mugai Ryu Iaihyodo; but first, Omori Ryu-Shoden and both Zen Nippon Kendo Renmei Seitei Iai as well as Zen Nippon Iaido Renmei Touho no Seitei kata are introduced.
+At Kenbukan Iai-Do, our core and advanced training is focused on the Mugai Ryu Iaiheido; but first, Omori Ryu-Shoden and both Zen Nippon Kendo Renmei Seitei Iai as well as Zen Nippon Iaido Renmei Touho no Seitei kata are introduced.

 Additionally, at Kenbukan Iai-Do Class Kenjutsu training, as well as Shinken (sharp blade) "Tameshi Giri" are considered irreplaceable elements in developing excellent swordsmanship.
 Shinken practices is permitted on our dojo floor reserved only for the Kenbukan 3 Dan and above holders, as well as ZNKR and ZNIR guests with 3 Dan and above qualification with a prior agreement.